What is Neuro Physiotherapy

 - Muscular dystrophies

 In cases of acute neurological conditions like stroke, spinal injury or traumatic brain injury, a patient needs immediate medical attention.
 Such patients are initially treated at hospital.
 Once the patient is stabilised through initial medical treatment, the neurologist will recommend physiotherapy treatment while the patients stay in the hospital.
-The Physiotherapist will undertake a comprehensive assessment of patient’s cognition, perception, strength, coordination and balance and then will design a treatment programme according to the needs of the patient.
+The Physiotherapist will undertake a comprehensive assessment of patient’s cognition, perception, strength, coordination and balance and then will design a treatment program according to the needs of the patient.

 - Passive or Active assisted ROM Exercises: if the patient is unable or slightly able to perform the arm and leg movements.